handeyeco/fun-with-midi/README.md

 ## What I'm using

-For these examples I'm using an Arduino ($50) and the Sparkfun MIDI Shield ($24).
+For these examples I'm using an Arduino Mega ($50; an Uno should work fine though) and the Sparkfun MIDI Shield ($24).
 If you want to follow along and have the cash, I highly recommend throwing some dough at both Arduino and Sparkfun - they contribute a lot to the DIY scene.
 However you can get equally far with a $10 Arduino knock-off and some common components.

 ## The circuit